IslamHistory

 Since Ibn Ishaq's original book is lost, how did it reach us?
 Islamic tradition claims his student, Ziyad Al-Bakka'i (d.
 183 AH), transmitted it.

-The Shocking Reality: Al-Bakka'i's manuscript is also entirely mfgood/lost with zero traces.
+The Scientific Dilemma: Al-Bakka'i's manuscript is also entirely lost with zero traces in any archive.
 We are literally facing a lost manuscript quoting another lost manuscript.

 C. Ibn Hisham (D. 218 AH / 833 CE):